Brooklinellcstorecom/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2021.2 to 2021.2.1

-* __.NET build runner counts parametrized tests as a single test__
+* To comply with the common identifier format of .NET tests, TeamCity now uses a different format of names for .NET assemblies (omitting a file extension).
+After updating to 2021.2.1, this format will be applied within all the tests launched via the `test` or `vstest` command of the [.NET](net.md) runner, but the investigations and history of these tests might be reset.
-  If parametrized .NET tests are launched with the `test` command of the [.NET](net.md) runner, TeamCity will show them as a single test with multiple runs, while previously it counted them separately and displayed the parameters' values per test in the __Tests__ tab.
+* If parametrized .NET tests are launched with the `test` command of the [.NET](net.md) runner, TeamCity will show them as a single test with multiple runs, while previously it counted them separately and displayed the parameters' values per test in the __Tests__ tab.
   To revert to the previous behavior, please download the [fixed version of our .NET plugin](https://youtrack.jetbrains.com/issue/TW-74176#focus=Comments-27-5585620.0-0) and install it as described [here](installing-additional-plugins.md).
-This issue will be fixed in TeamCity 2021.2.2.

 ### Bundled tools updates
 {id="bundled-tools-updates-202121"}